Three Principles Psychology

 Three Principles Psychology (TPP), previously known as Health Realization (HR), is a resiliency approach to personal and community psychology first developed in the 1980s by Roger C. Mills and George Pransky, who were influenced by the teachings of philosopher and author Sydney Banks.
-The approach first gained recognition for its application in economically and socially marginalized communities experiencing high levels of stress. (see Community Applications below).
+The approach first gained recognition for its application in economically and socially marginalized communities experiencing high levels of stress.

-The foundational concepts of TPP are the Three Principles of Mind, Consciousness, and Thought, which were originally articulated by Sydney Banks in the early 1970s.
-Banks, a Scottish welder with a ninth-grade education who lived in British Columbia, Canada, provided the philosophical basis for TPP, emphasizing how these principles underlie all human psychological experiences.

-The core of TPP lies in the understanding that an individual's psychological experience is shaped by their thought processes.
-TPP teaches that by recognizing the role of Thought in shaping one's experience, individuals can transform their responses to situations.
-This transformation is achieved by accessing what TPP refers to as "innate health" and "inner wisdom."
+The foundational concepts of TPP are the three principles of mind, consciousness, and thought, which were originally articulated by Sydney Banks in the early 1970s.
+TPP teaches that an individual's psychological experience is shaped by their thought processes.
+TPP teaches that by recognizing the role of thought in shaping one's experience, individuals can transform their responses to situations by accessing what TPP refers to as "innate health" and "inner wisdom."
 TPP is also known by other names, including Psychology of Mind, Neo-cognitive Psychology, Innate Health, the Inside-Out Understanding and colloquially, the 3Ps.

-Discovery of the Three Principles

-According to verbal accounts provided by Banks in his recorded lectures, he realised the Three Principles during a marriage seminar on Cortes Island, British Columbia, Canada in 1973.

-As they were preparing to depart, Banks engaged in a conversation with a therapist who was also attending the seminar.
-At the time, Banks described himself as "an insecure mess" and began listing the various ways in which he felt insecure.
-The therapist responded, "I've never heard such nonsense in all my life.
-You're not insecure, Syd; you just think you are."

-This statement profoundly impacted Banks.
-He realized that insecurity was not a real, inherent condition but merely a product of his thoughts.
-Reflecting on the experience, Banks described it as a revelatory moment:

-What I heard was: there's no such thing as insecurity, it's only Thought.
-All my insecurity was only my own thoughts!
-It was like a bomb going off in my head … It was so enlightening!
-It was unbelievable … [And after that,] there was such beauty coming into my life.